tylerjrichards/st-paywall/docs/index.md

 ## Overview

-This package gives you one basic function (`add_auth`) that adds subscription functionality to your Streamlit apps. `add_auth` will add both a Google login button if they are not logged in, and a Stripe subscription button to your sidebar if they are not subscribed.
+This package gives you one basic function (`add_auth`) that adds subscription functionality to your Streamlit apps. `add_auth` will add both a Google login button if they are not logged in, and a Stripe (or Buy Me A Coffee) subscription button to your sidebar if they are not subscribed.
 If they are subscribed, `st.session_state.user_subscribed` will be true, and if they are logged in, `st.session_state.email` will have their email.
 If the `required` parameter is `True`, the app will stop with `st.stop()` if the user is not logged in and subscribed.
 Otherwise, you the developer will have control over exactly how you want to paywall the apps!

  I hope you use this to create tons of value, and capture some of it with the magic of Streamlit.

 This package expects that you have a `.streamlit/secrets.toml` file which you will have to create.
-Inside it, you will need to add your Stripe and Google API information that runs the authentication and subscription parts of the package.
+Inside it, you will need to add your Stripe (or Buy Me A Coffee) and Google API information that runs the authentication and subscription parts of the package.

 ## Navigation